maths/moodle-qtype_stack/doc/en/Authoring/Fixing_broken_questions.md

 It is possible to change the weight of an individual question within a live quiz and re-grade.
 If the live question is impossible to fix you do have the option to disregard the question by assigning it a mark of \(0\) in the quiz.

+## Fixing broken MathJax and Javascript

+A relatively common problem is that MathJax stops working half way through a question resulting in an equation showing up as a `[Math Error]` or similar error message, (or just showing the source).

+MathJax is a javascript library, and sometimes when it encounters malformed HTML it gives up.

+The first place to look is to check the integrity of the HTML in your question.
+Do not use the WYSIWYG editors in Moodle.
+The editors cut and paste all sorts of HTML formatting into LaTeX equations, e.g. "span" tags, which break MathJax.

+1. Choose the Moodle "plain textarea" editor from the user preferences.
+2. Edit your question and carefully tidy up your html.
+Things to look for:
+  * span tags inside LaTeX equations.
+Make sure your LaTeX has no HTML inside it, (entities like `&lt;` are fine).
+  * the `[[input:....]]` and other tags should not be inside random span tags either.

+If your javascript code, e.g. JSXGraph, also stops working this is almost certainly because it has been edited with a WYSIWYG editor which has "protected" your code and so broken it.
+Check with the plain textarea editor.

 ## Sorting out broken random versions.

 __Do not change anything which alters the randomisation of variants.__